opnsense/docs/source/manual/how-tos/multiwan.rst

 Sticky Connection
 -----------------
-Some web sites don't like changing request ip's for the same session, this may lead to unexpected behavior.
+Some web sites don't like changing request IPs for the same session, this may lead to unexpected behavior.
 To solve this you can use the option **Sticky Connections**, this will make sure each subsequent request from the same user to the same website is send through the same gateway.